The Balance Mat Introduction

 NOTE:

-Your foot needs to be on the colour indicated, but it does not matter if your step covers any other colours within the numbered segments at the same time.
+Your moving foot needs to be placed upon the colour indicated.
+However, it does not matter if your step covers any other colours within the numbered segments at the same time.
 For example, if part of your foot lands

-on the green while performing red exercsises, do not be concerned.
+on the green while performing a red exercise, do not be concerned.
 Just try and place the forefoot (ball of the foot) on the correct colour within the segment corresponding to the number indicated.
 Improvements in your balance will still occur, even if targeting is not perfect.

 HOME.
 The Starting Position

 The start position is standing with your two feet over the black footprints within the inner ring of green.
-Place the left foot on the left print and the right foot on the right print facing towards 12 0’clock.
+Place the left foot on the left footprint and the right foot on the right footprint facing towards 12 0’clock.
 This is both the start position and finishing position for all the exercises, which we call HOME.